zeha/Oncotrunk/README.md

 ## What you need

 * Jabber Server with pubsub (events only)
-* Server for file storage (SSH, must install unison there)
+* Server for file storage (SSH with keys, must install unison there)
 * Clients (install oncotrunk and unison on them)

 ## Installation